Visit go.depaul.edu/covid for COVID-19 updates and guidance.

 University's Driehaus College of Business.
 He holds a B.A. in economics and information technology from Middlesex University in England and an M.S. in telecommunications with a computer science concentration from DePaul University.
 James lives in Chicago with his wife and daughter.
 He has been using Artificial Intelligence in his work and teaching since 2019.

-What is AI?
+What is Flex?

 Are there course materials?